katrjohn/TinyGreekNewsBERT/README.md

 ```

+#### Author
-If you use the model, please cite the following:
+This model has been released along side with the article XXX.
+To used this model please cite the following:
 ```
 @inproceedings{XXX,
 author = {XXX},